 Upon enrolling in CCA, the parent(s) either should have completed an approved parenting course or should be making plans to complete one within the first year.
 CCA requires that the parent(s) of all children enrolled in CCA complete an approved parenting course.
 Parents have one year from enrollment to meet this requirement, if they have not already completed an approved course.
-Completion of this requirement is important for a family desiring to continue enrollment at CCA.
+Completion of this is required and important for a family desiring to continue enrollment at CCA.
+Please see Infraction Policy if incomplete.
 Guest families do not need to complete this requirement.